 Website optimization is the foundation of your entire brand as an ecommerce site.
 If your ecommerce brand is serious about making money online, then you have to make your website easy to use and navigate.

-Even sites that have high-quality content and informed PPC campaigns with high traffic numbers struggle to convert when page speeds are slow.
+Even sites with high-quality content and informed PPC campaigns that generate high traffic struggle to convert when page speeds are slow.

-Every single element that is on your website should be able to scale on screens of different sizes.
+Every element on your website should scale across screens of different sizes.
 Opt for a mobile-first design and consider your mobile shoppers at every step.

 Conclusion